johnx25bd/os-technical-showcase/README.md

 - WMTS vs ZXY
 - Raster tiles: pros and cons
 - OS styles
-- Use cases: web mapping in the browser with Leaflet / OpenLayers / Mapbox GL JS (?), basemaps in IPython Notebooks with Folium or R with leaflet, basemaps in GIS applications like ArcMap and QGIS
+- Use cases: web mapping in the browser with Leaflet / OpenLayers / Mapbox GL JS (?), basemaps in IPython Notebooks with Folium or R with leaflet, basemaps in GIS applications including QGIS

 #### Technical Functionality